Sleep is a multifaceted phenomenon that involves intricate biological processes and serves numerous vital functions.

 Stage 1: Light Sleep

 This initial stage of sleep marks the transition from wakefulness to sleep.
 During this phase, your body begins to relax, your breathing slows, and your muscle activity decreases.
-However, it's relatively easy to wake up from this stage.
+Your brain cycles through alpha waves to consolidate memories and regulate emotions.

 Stage 2: Onset of Sleep

-As you progress into Stage 2, your brain waves become slower, and your body temperature drops slightly.
 This stage prepares you for deeper sleep and accounts for a significant portion of your sleep cycle.

 Stage 3: Deep Sleep